preciofishbone/OmniaFx/docs/tutorials/first-extension/create-feature/README.md

 # Step 3.
 Debug

-You might now notice that the sample feature is activated failed.
-So now you need to debug and fix it!
+Now, You might notice that the sample feature is activated failed.
+So you need to debug and fix it!

 Disable the worker that running on cloud server so that the local worker can pick up the activation queue messages.